Museum in the market

 Is that really the pea that the princess felt through 20 mattresses?
 Who lost this eyeball?
 And how did that teapot end up in someone’s bed?

-This is our Museum in the Market (sometimes called The Market Stall at the End of the World).
-Here the curators are storytellers and every artefact has at least one story to tell.
 Storytellers have worked in museums for decades, performing stories to contextualise and animate collections.
-By placing this ‘museum’ in the marketplace, barriers to engagement melt away and permissions shift, creating a demotic space of browsing, questioning, and cultural exchange.
+By placing this ‘museum’ in the marketplace, barriers to engagement melt away and permissions shift, creating a demotic space for cultural exchange.
+Combining storytelling, object handling, conversation, and imagination, the objects become delightful keys to meaning-making, cultural connection, stories, lived experiences, memories, fears and dreams.

 Arts Council England